run-nan/open-docs/docs/reference/packages/fetch/fetch.md

   // `data` is the data to be sent as the request body
   // Only applicable for request methods 'PUT', 'POST', 'DELETE', and 'PATCH'
   // When no `transformRequest` is set, must be of one of the following types:
-  // - string, plain object, ArrayBuffer, ArrayBufferView, URLSearchParams
+  // - string, ArrayBuffer, ArrayBufferView, URLSearchParams
-  // - `GET` method only: string, plain object
+  // - `GET` method only: plain object, string, plain object
   // - Browser only: FormData, File, Blob
-  // - Node only: Stream, Buffer
+  // - Node only: plain object, Stream, Buffer
+  // - Plugin Node Adapter: Buffer
   data: {
     firstName: 'Fred'
   },

-  // syntax alternative to send data into the body
-  // method post
-  // only the value is sent, not the key
-  data: 'Country=Brasil&City=Belo Horizonte',

   // `timeout` specifies the number of milliseconds before the request times out.
   // If the request takes longer than `timeout`, the request will be aborted.